 Animals in the dog family also follow rules of fairness when they’re playing, Professor Marc Bekoff explains.
-Similar to the way kids tend to let each other have a turn at ‘winning’ in play fights, when coyotes are play fighting, a stronger animal might roll over on its back to let a weaker one ‘win’.
-In addition to this, dogs bow to show that they want to play, and, like humans, they ‘say’ sorry if they play too roughly by bowing when they bite too hard.
+Similar to the way kids tend to let each other have a turn at ‘winning’ in play fights, when coyotes are play fighting, a stronger animal might roll over on its back to let a weaker one ‘win’, he says.
+When a dog wants to play with another dog, it will bow as a signal to show this, and if it bites too hard when play fighting, it will bow to say sorry.

 As humans we have strong feelings about fairness, and these studies with animals might tell us something about where those feelings come from.
-Bekoff, for example, explains that social organisation among dogs is similar to that of early humans, and the dogs’ behaviour might tell us about the origins of our own morality.
+Bekoff explains that social organisation among dogs is similar to that of early humans, and the dogs’ behaviour might tell us something about the origins of our own morality.
 De Waal also concludes that our morality is evolved, and economics professor Robert H Frank adds that our concerns about fairness might have given us an evolutionary advantage in the past, and might still give us an advantage today.

 Frank explains that emotions often drive our moral behaviour.
 Unfair treatment provokes strong feelings in us, but if we act on these feelings, it might help us in the long-term.
 Saying ‘no’ to unfair treatment will make us more likely to say ‘no’ in future situations, he says, and, moreover, we will be seen by others as someone who is concerned about fairness.
 People who are known to care about fairness are more likely to be trusted and get better outcomes in negotiations with others, Frank explains.